 This authorization is usually extended to students who are assisting a faculty member or a graduate student with their research.
-A spouse, staff member, etc. can also be designated as a proxy patron as long as they also have an Illinois library account.
+A spouse, staff member, etc., can also be designated as a proxy patron as long as they also have an Illinois library account.
 The patron granting the authorization is the sponsor, and the patron they’ve authorized to act on their behalf is the proxy.
-If you have any questions about proxy authorization, please contact the Circulation Desk.
+If you have any questions about proxy authorization, please contact Central Access Services.

 How to Apply

-To obtain authorization, both parties must complete and sign a Proxy Request Form.
-The form may be filled in online but must be printed and signed by both parties and include both of their library account numbers.
-Completed forms may be turned in at the Circulation Desk on the second floor of the Main Library or scanned in and emailed to email@example.com.
+Note: The paper form must be signed by both parties and include both of their library account numbers.
+Paper forms may be brought to the Circulation Desk on the second floor of the Main Library or scanned in and emailed to email@example.com.

 Instructions for Proxy Patrons

-Once you are authorized, you can check out library materials for the person who authorized you (the sponsor).
-Present your i-card or courtesy card at the desk and tell the staff member that you are checking out materials for another library borrower.
+Once you are authorized as a proxy, you can check out library materials for the person who authorized you (the sponsor).
+Present your i-card or courtesy card at the Circulation Desk and tell the staff member that you are checking out materials for another library borrower.
 Note: proxies with expired accounts or blocked accounts won’t be allowed to pick up items for another patron until the proxy’s account is in good standing.

-Borrowing Proxy: If you’re a Borrowing Proxy, you can’t use your proxy authorization to request books through the Online Catalog or the I-Share Catalog.
-However, if the borrower uses their own account to request items through the library catalog, you can pick those items up at any library location for them.
+Borrowing Proxy: If you’re a Borrowing Proxy, you can’t use your proxy authorization to request books through the Online Catalog or the I-Share Catalog for the sponsor.
+However, if the sponsor uses their own account to request items through the library catalog, you can pick those items up at any library location for the sponsor.

-Generally, you will not be able to request articles online from the library collection.
-The exception will be the Library’s DocExpress service, available through the Interlibrary Loan Office.
+You generally can’t request articles online from the library collection for the sponsor.
+The exception is the Library’s DocExpress service, available through the Interlibrary Loan Office.
 DocExpress allows you to request PDF photocopies of articles the library owns in print.
-There is no charge for faculty, graduate students, or staff, but undergraduate students pay $5.00 per citation.
+There is no charge for faculty, graduate students, or staff, but there is a fee for undergraduate students.